 On 29 March 2016, the Bureau reached its first-ever mediated resolution of a merger challenge when it entered into a consent agreement with Parkland Fuel Corporation in connection with its acquisition of Pioneer Energy.
 The mediation process was utilised again in 2022 in connection with the Bureau’s consent agreement with GFL Environmental Inc to resolve the commissioner’s challenge of its acquisition of Terrapure Environmental Ltd. In both cases, the mediator was a judicial member of the Tribunal.

-Significantly, the federal government in its annual budget announcement (April 2021) committed to increase the Bureau’s budget by C$96 million over the next five years, plus annual C$27.5-million budget increases after that, as a way of enhancing the bureau's capacity and making sure ‘it is equipped with the necessary digital tools’ for the modern economy.
+In its 2021 budget announcement, the federal government committed to increase the Bureau’s budget by C$96 million over the next five years, plus annual C$27.5 million budget increases after that, as a way of enhancing the Bureau’s capacity and making sure ‘it is equipped with the necessary digital tools’ for the modern economy.
 However, the commissioner clarified in recent remarks that none of this new funding will be allocated to the Bureau’s merger review programme, which is currently funded entirely through filing fees collected through the merger notification regime.
 A formal review of the existing merger filing fees is scheduled for 2023.

 In the meantime, while the efficiencies exception remains part of the legislative framework, the Bureau continues to request that parties enter into its model timing agreement for merger reviews involving claimed efficiencies.
-The Bureau also provided guidance on its general approach to the analysis of efficiency claims.
-As a result, the Bureau expects merging parties to enter into a timing agreement for it to consider efficiencies claims, citing the need for an adequate amount of time to review such claims as the review requires a detailed and resource-intensive analysis.
-The Bureau also announced that Canadian National Railway Company’s acquisition of H&R Transport Limited in 2019 was the first merger review to make use of the model timing agreement.
+The Bureau has made it clear that it expects merging parties to enter into a timing agreement for it to consider efficiencies claims, citing the need for an adequate amount of time to review these claims as the review requires a detailed and resource-intensive analysis.

 Competition Act, RSC, c C-34, as amended (the Competition Act).